 Land Registry Search

-The purpose of this article is to describe what the Land Registry is, what it does, and how it came into being.
-The article then describes the main documents you can obtain from the Land Registry, what they are used for, and how to obtain them.
+This article describes what the Land Registry is, what it does, and how it came into being.
+It then goes on to describe the main documents held by the Land Registry, what they are used for, and how to obtain them.

 HM Land Registry

 The Land Registry, or rather, giving them their full title, HM Land Registry, are an autonomous government body that have the responsibility of maintaining a record of property ownership in England and Wales.
 In practice they do much more than this, and pride themselves (and with good reason) as being the paragon of excellence in global Land Registration.

 Land Registry records are now held digitally and copies of the primary registration documents can be obtained speedily and whenever required.

 HM Land Registry's website can be accessed directly here.

 Origin of the Land Registry

 The Land Registry originated during the reign of Queen Victoria, in 1862, with the introduction of the Land Registration Act.
 At that time, however, being a voluntary system of land registration, it was utterly ineffective, and did not rise to any degree of prominence until 1951 when the phasing in, across England and Wales, of compulsory registration began.
 It was not until December 1990 that those areas which had not already been phased in, all became subject to compulsory registration.

 At that time compulsory registration only applied to certain dispositions, i.e. the sale or mortgage of a legal estate in property.
 Those events where known as registration "triggers".